w1ll-dev/design-patterns-typescript/README.md

-### In Progress 🔨🔧
+<h1 align="center">In Progress 🔨🔧</h1>

-## With this repository, I will study all design patterns and their applications in typescript.
+With this repository, I will study all design patterns and their applications in typescript.